 2. The Yeasty Solution

 The Verdict: While not as hazardous as adding roadkill to your system, using yeast isn’t a scientifically backed method for septic system maintenance.
 The science is simple.
-Yeast only eats the starches in your system — and that’s a tiny percentage of what makes up the solids in your tank.
-The organic solids are made up of fats, proteins, and fiber — which yeast doesn’t eat.
+Yeast only eats the starches in your system, and that’s a tiny percentage of what makes up the solids in your tank.
+The organic solids are made up of fats, proteins, and fibre, which yeast doesn’t eat.
 You know what does eat those things?
 Bacteria.

 3. Cola Cleanse

-Believe it or not, some people recommend pouring a liter of cola into your septic system.
+Believe it or not, some people recommend pouring a litre of cola into your septic system.
 The idea is that the phosphoric acid in the soda will help break down waste material.

 4. Sugar Rush